About Cowdrey

 Economy & Demographics

 Cowdrey's economy is largely driven by its proximity to the Routt National Forest and the outdoor recreation opportunities it offers.
 Many local residents are employed in the tourism and hospitality industries, catering to visitors who come to enjoy the area's natural beauty.
-Additionally, the community has a strong agricultural presence, with local farms and ranches contributing to the regional economy.
+The community has a strong agricultural presence, with local farms and ranches contributing to the regional economy.
 The Jackson County Economic Development Office tracks employment data, major employers, and industry trends relevant to Cowdrey and the surrounding region.

 Elections & Voter Records

-Cowdrey voters are served by the Jackson County Clerk and Recorder, which administers elections for all of Jackson County from the office at 396 La Fever Street, Walden, CO 80480, phone (970) 723-4334.
-The County Clerk serves as the designated election official responsible for voter registration, ballot preparation, polling place management, mail ballot processing, and election result certification.
-Jackson County operates under Colorado's all-mail ballot system, meaning every active registered voter automatically receives a mail ballot for each election approximately 18-22 days before Election Day.
-Voters can return ballots by mail (postage-paid) or deposit them in 24-hour drop boxes—the closest drop box to Cowdrey is typically located at the Jackson County Courthouse in Walden.
+Cowdrey voters are served by the Jackson County Clerk and Recorder, which administers elections for the entire county from the office at 396 La Fever Street, Walden, CO 80480, phone (970) 723-4334.
+Jackson County operates under Colorado's all-mail ballot system, so every active registered voter automatically receives a mail ballot for each election approximately 18-22 days before Election Day.

 Frequently Asked Questions